creare-com/podpac/doc/source/developer/specs/interpolation.md

 - `INTERPOLATION_METHODS`: dict of shortcut: InterpolationMethod class
 - `INTERPOLATION_SHORTCUTS`: List
     - Only include the supported interpolation options
-- `TOLERANCE_DEFAULTS`: dict of deafult tolerance for each dim
-    + TODO: how to handle units?

 ## Utility methods